Ramy-Nour/Uptown-FS/README.md

 7) Recent Fixes and Changes
 Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
+- [2025-10-24 10:10] Unit Block approval updates inventory status and FA can find blocked units:
+  - API: When Financial Manager approves a block request (PATCH /api/blocks/:id/approve), the unit now sets available=FALSE and unit_status='BLOCKED'.
+Previously we flipped available only, leaving unit_status as 'AVAILABLE', so lists showed AVAILABLE despite a block.
+  - API: Block expiry job now restores units to available=TRUE and unit_status='AVAILABLE' (removed reference to a non-existent units.blocked_until field).
+  - API: GET /api/blocks/current now returns unit_id and unit_status along with unit_code to power deep-links.
+  - Client: Added Deals → Current Blocks page for Financial Manager and Financial Admin to see currently blocked units and jump to Create Deal for a blocked unit.
+Route: /deals/current-blocks.
+  - Impact: Inventory pages for sales roles will no longer show blocked units (server already filters on unit_status='AVAILABLE').
+Financial Admins have a clear place to see blocks and start the reservation process.
 - [2025-10-24 09:50] Client Offer/Reservation Form PDFs — repeated headers, Cairo time, no overlap:
   - Header content unified and repeated on every page:
     - EN: “Uptown 6 October Financial System” (left), “Generated: DD-MM-YYYY HH:mm:ss” (right), big centered title, then a brief summary line (Offer Date, First Payment, Unit, Consultant for Client Offer; Reservation Date and Unit for Reservation Form).